Protecting Your Home’s Water Supply: The Importance of Regular Backflow Testing

 The Role of Backflow Prevention Devices

 To prevent backflow and protect the water supply, backflow prevention devices are installed in residential plumbing systems.
 These devices, which include check valves, air gaps, and reduced pressure zone (RPZ) assemblies, are designed to keep water moving in the right direction—away from potential contaminants and toward your home’s faucets and appliances.
+Contact this company for top appliance repair kelowna service.

 While these devices are highly effective, they are not infallible.
 Over time, backflow prevention devices can wear out, become clogged, or malfunction.
 Regular maintenance and testing are essential to ensure they continue to function correctly and provide the necessary protection for your water supply.